kristinemlarson/gnssrefl/docs/use_cases/use_mbbc.md

 - amplitude limits to be small for L2

-- allow L1 and L2
+- allow L1 and L2 (the default is 1,20,5 but the simplest way to change this is to make it  1,2,5)

 - since MBBC is in the Nevada Reno database, you do not have to provide lat/lon/ht.
 Simply put 0,0,0 for those entries.